aregtech/areg-sdk/docs/DEVELOP.md

     return 0;
 }
 ```
-In this example, the application declares
+In this example, it is designed _model_:
 - a model named `"ServiceModel"`;
-- a thread with name `"Thread1"` and no watchdog;
+- a thread named `"Thread1"` and no watchdog;
-- a component `ServiceComponent` with role name `"ServiceComponent"`;
+  - a component `ServiceComponent` with _role_ name `"ServiceComponent"`;
     - a declaration of provided `NEHelloService::ServiceName` service interface;
+  - a component `ServiceClient` with _role_ name `"ServiceClient"`;
-- a dependency on provided service `"ServiceComponent"`.
+    - a declaration of dependency on service `"ServiceComponent"`.

 In the `main()` function:
-1. The application initializes internal objects in `Application::initApplication( )`.
+1. The application initializes internals `Application::initApplication( )`.
-2. The components in model are instantiated by calling `Application::loadModel(_modelName)`.
+2. The loads model to start service in `Application::loadModel(_modelName)`.
-3. The application wait for _quit_ signal in `Application::waitAppQuit(NECommon::WAIT_INFINITE)`.
+3. The application wait for _quit_ signal calling `Application::waitAppQuit(NECommon::WAIT_INFINITE)`.
-4. The application unloads model and makes cleanups in `Application::unloadModel(_modelName)`.
+4. The application unloads model and stops service in `Application::unloadModel(_modelName)`.
-5. The application releases internal objects and makes cleanups in `Application::releaseApplication()` and exits with result 0.
+5. The application releases internals in `Application::releaseApplication()` and exits with result 0.

 #### Model with multiple threads

 > 💡 The sources of this example are available in the file [./twothreads/src/main.cpp](../examples/00_helloservice/twothreads/src/main.cpp).

-An example to demonstrate how to design a model and start application that contains service provider and service client running in the different threads of the same process.
-It acts as a _Local_ service.
+*An example to demonstrate design of a model where service provider and service client run in the separate threads:*
-- Create `twothreads/src` subfolder in the `helloservice`
+- Create `twothreads/src` subdirectory in the `helloservice`
-- Create the `main.cpp` file to implement the _model_ and `main()` function.
+- Create the `main.cpp` file to design the _model_ and implement `main()` function.

 ```cpp
 /**